MoAmrYehia/AI-Programming-with-Python-Nanodegree-Program/README.md

 ## Course 4: Calculus Essentials
 Learn the foundations of calculus to understand how to train a neural network: plotting, derivatives, the chain rule, and more.
 See how these mathematical skills visually come to life with a neural network example.

+## Course 5: Neural Networks
+Gain a solid foundation in the hottest fields in AI: neural networks, deep learning, and PyTorch.